 2Lambert (1986) and Core and Qian (2002) consider discrete volatility choices, where the agent must exert effort to gather information about investment projects.
 Feltham and Wu (2001) and Lambert and Larcker (2004) assume that the agent's choice of effort simultaneously affects the mean and the variance of the firm value distribution, so they reduce the two-dimensional problem to a one-dimensional problem.
 Two other papers (and our model) work with continuous effort and volatility choice: Hirshleifer and Suh (1992) analyze a rather stylized principal-agent model and solve it for special cases.
-Flor, Frimor, and Munk (2014) consider a similar model to ours but they work with the assumption that stock prices are normally distributed while we work with the lognormal distribution.
+Flor et al. (2014) consider a similar model to ours, but they work on the assumption that stock prices are normally distributed while we work with the lognormal distribution.
 Hellwig (2009), Sung (1995), and Ou-Yang (2003) solve models with continuous effort and volatility choice, but Hellwig (2009) assumes that the agent is risk-neutral and Sung (1995) assumes that the principal can observe (and effectively set) volatility.
 Ou-Yang (2003) considers delegated portfolio management and assumes that the principal can infer what the portfolio value would have been if the optimal strategy had been implemented; in our model, the principal does not know this benchmark.
-Manso (2011) considers a class of Bayesian decision models which make the agent uncertain about the true distribution of payoffs of the available actions.
-He also establishes that optimal contracts must not punish bad outcomes when risk-taking (innovation) needs to be encouraged.
-None of these papers have calibrated their models.

-and not just the qualitative, implications of different models.
-This calibration also contributes to the recent literature on the calibrations of contracting models.3 Second, we propose a new risk-taking incentives measure that better describes the trade-off between the expected firm value and the additional risk a CEO has to take.
+Manso (2011) considers a class of Bayesian decision models which make the agent uncertain about the true distribution and not just the qualitative, implications of different models.
+This calibration also contributes to the recent literature on the calibrations of contracting models.3 Second, we propose a new way of measuring risk-taking incentives that better describes the trade-off between the expected firm value and the additional risk a CEO has to take.
 Empirical studies usually measure risk-taking incentives as "vega", i.e., the change in the manager's wealth with respect to the change in the firm's stock return volatility.
 However, the effect of "vega" can be mitigated by high "delta", i.e., the change in the manager's wealth with respect to the change in the firm's stock price.
 Our measure, called risk avoidance, combines both "vega" and "delta".
 Third, we provide an alternative approach to the empirical literature that suffers from endogeneity, where firm risk and managerial incentives are simultaneously determined in the compensation design.
 We model the endogeneity directly and demonstrate that the provision of risk-taking incentives is consistent with efficient contracting.
 Fourth, our setting captures a multitasking problem where a CEO exerts costly effort and determines the firm's volatility.
 The principal takes into account how the incentives to undertake one task affect the incentives to undertake other tasks.4

-We acknowledge that alternative explanations may account for the convexity in the observed contract.5 The only alternative model that can be readily calibrated to the data is Dittmann, Maug, and Spalt (2010) where CEOs are assumed to be loss-averse.
+We acknowledge that alternative explanations may account for the convexity in the observed contract.5 The only alternative model that can be readily calibrated to the data is that of Dittmann et al. (2010), where CEOs are assumed to be loss-averse.
 We calibrate this model to our data and show that our model is more robust than the loss-aversion model to changes in the preference parameters.
-As a further robustness check, we introduce the threat of dismissal into the CEO's wealth contract and show that omitting CEO dismissals biases our risk avoidance measure downwards.
-We discuss other limitations of our model and offer several conjectures on how the optimal contract can change when dynamic elements, such as gradual vesting, new grants, and contract renegotiation, are introduced.
+As a further robustness check, we introduce the threat of dismissal into the CEO's wealth contract and show that omitting CEO dismissals biases our risk-avoidance measure downwards.
+We discuss other limitations of our model and offer several conjectures on how the optimal contract can change when dynamic elements, such as gradual vesting, new grants, and contract renegotiation, are of pay-offs of the available actions.
+He also establishes that optimal contracts must not punish bad outcomes when risk-taking (innovation) needs to be encouraged.
+None of these authors have calibrated their models.